lekro/frostywarp/README.md

 ## Notes
 - All warps are immutable.
 To rename or redescribe warps, simply use the creation/deletion operations.

+## Install
+- You need Craftbukkit (1.12, but maybe others will work) and ProtocolLib.
+- Then just put the jar from github releases into your plugins directory.

 ## Building
 - Get a JDK and Maven.